TOAST-DOCS/Compute-Instance/en/component-guide.md

 When the service start mode for **SQL SERVER (MSSSQLSERVER) and SQL Server Agent (MSSQLSERVER)** are not **automatic**, do the followings:

 1. Click the service and right-click it.
-Select **Attributes** on the menu.
+Select **Properties** on the menu.
 2. Change **Service** on **General > Start Mode** to **Automatic**.

 > [Note]